CMLKevin/pigeon-banking/README.md

 1. Browse active auctions
 2. Click on an item to view details
 3. Enter your bid amount (must be higher than current bid)
-4. Your Agon will be held in secure escrow
+4. Your Stoneworks Dollars (₷) will be held in secure escrow
 5. If outbid, your funds are automatically refunded

 **Completing a Sale:**